 The CWA builds on existing standards and conventions and collates them where applicable.

 The CWA is intended to be used on construction sites and in existing buildings by planners (architects, civil engineers, …), surveyors, construction companies, software providers, UXV operators, BIM stakeholders, and on site machines/devices/systems.

+The survey point information may be utilised not only during the construction but also during maintenance throughout the life of the facility.

 Normative references